ABISOLAP/Feature-Selection/README.md

 Chi square is a scoring function.
 It is a computation of the test of significance of interaction between the two variables..

-UNF (Univariate Feature Selection) : Take a feature at a time, take the outcome variable, measure relationship between feature and outcome, and put a score on it.
+UNF (Univariate Feature Selection) : Taking a feature at a time, take the outcome variable, measure relationship between feature and outcome, and put a score on it.